filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 4 files
 ```
 The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` process will automatically include everything in that folder.
+Except for `newbie.json`, all files are optional.
+The .c source file is not required for example if you just simply need some QMK variables changed inside `config.h`.

 # Supporting multiple keyboard